veithly/spoon-core/How_to_build_an_agent.md

 ## 2.1.4 Running the Agent

-Here’s a minimal example of how to run the agent:

-`info_agent = MyInfoAgent(llm=ChatBot())`

-💡We instantiate the custom agent class above
+1. We instantiate the custom agent class above `info_agent = MyInfoAgent(llm=ChatBot())`

 Optional parameters can be passed, instead of passing the default model_name: "clclde-3-7-sonnet-20250219", llm_provider: "anthropic"

-- model_name"gpt-4.5-preview" or model_name: "laude-3-7-sonnet-20250219"
+- model_name: "gpt-4.5-preview" or model_name: "laude-3-7-sonnet-20250219"
 - llm_provider: "openapi" or llm_provider: "anthropic"

+2. Define the questions you want to ask
    `question = "What is the weather like in Shanghai today?"` Various questions to ask entered by the user

+3. Run the main function asynchronously
+   `await info_agent.run(question)`

+## Here’s a minimal example of how to run the agent

 ```python
 from spoon_ai.chat import ChatBot